michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 12. And the Fourth angel sounded.
 And the third of the sun was absorbed, and the third of the moon, and the third of the stars, as that the third of them should be darkened; and they were darkened, and the day shone not a third of it, and the night, in like manner.

-13. And I beheld, and heard an eagle, An eagle.
-This is considered a good reading, and has been given by Griesbach in his Greek text. flying in the midst, having a tail of blood,Here the Syrian translator was at fault.
-His Greek copy, without separating the words, read, "in the midst of heaven;" which he appears to have decomposed thus: ("the midst") + ("a tail") + ("blood,") so as to produce the singular expression given above. saying with a great voice, Woe, woe, to those who dwell upon earth, from the voice of the rest of the trumpets of the three angels which are about to sound!
+13. And I beheld, and heard an eagle,

 ## Revelation 9

 1. AND the Fifth angel sounded.
 And I saw a star which fell from heaven unto the earth and there was given to him the key of the pit of the abyss.

-2. And he opened the pit of the abyss,Biro dathumo. and smoke ascended from the pit, as the smoke of a burning furnace; and the sun was darkened, and the air, from the smoke of the pit.
+2. And he opened the pit of the abyss,

 3. And from the smoke came forth locusts upon the earth.
 And there was given to them power such as scorpions have upon the earth.